SarahBass/SarahBass/README.md

--🎨I have art skills using Procreate, Photoshop, Vectornator, Adobe illustrator, and use various Animation programs like Blender too.
+-🎨I have art skills using Procreate, Photoshop, Vectornator, Adobe illustrator, and use various Animation or 3D programs like Blender.

 -💻 I can program fluently in C++, C, Javascript, and python.
 Currently learning how to program